Ensure your online account is up to date in case of postal disruption. Update your account here.

 We hope it never comes to this, but sometimes, we must make changes to a member’s status or their membership.

-- Membership Changes: We reserve the right to downgrade your membership, not offer renewal, refuse service, impose a surcharge, or cancel your membership if you are offside of our terms and conditions.
+- Membership Changes: We reserve the right to downgrade your membership, not offer renewal, refuse service, impose a surcharge, or cancel your membership if you are offside of our Terms and Conditions.

-- Legal Action: In rare cases, we may take legal action against those who break the law, threaten or harass our team or members, or cause injury or damage to CAA property or others’ property while on CAA premises.
+- Legal Action: In rare cases, we may take legal action against those who break the law, threaten or harass our employees or members, or cause injury or damage to CAA property or others’ property while on CAA premises.

 We’re here to ensure everyone has a positive experience, and we appreciate your membership and your understanding of our Terms and Conditions.
 If you have any questions or need assistance, don’t hesitate to reach out!